Censorship of publications

-The Censorship of Publications Board is an independent board in Ireland established by law to examine books and periodicals for sale.
+The Censorship of Publications Board is an independent board established by law to examine books and periodicals for sale in Ireland.
 The Board may prohibit the sale and distribution of books and periodicals if they are found to be obscene.
 A prohibition on the sale and distribution of a particular publication means that it is illegal for this book to be bought, sold or distributed around the country.
 Books that are prohibited may be appealed to the Censorship of Publications Appeal Board.
 Both the Censorship of Publications Board and the Appeals Board consist of five members each.
 Members of both boards are appointed by the Minister for Justice and Equality.
-Posts on these boards are without remuneration (i.e., they are unpaid).
+Posts on these boards are without remuneration (they are unpaid).

 The Censorship of Publications Board will examine any book or periodical referred to it by a Customs and Excise officer and any book referred to it by a member of the public.
 It may also examine any book or periodical on its own initiative.
 In Ireland, there is no category of restricted access - a publication is either prohibited or it is not prohibited.
 The Board does not prohibit publications very often, and in some years, nothing is prohibited.

 The Board has regular meetings to discuss publications referred to it.
 Every member of the Board will have read the publication before the meeting.
-For a book to be prohibited, at least three members must agree with the decision and only one can dissent (i.e., disagree).
+For a book to be prohibited, at least three members must agree with the decision and only one can disagree.
 If the prohibition is passed, it comes into effect as soon as it is announced in Iris Oifigúil (Ireland's official State gazette).
 A prohibition order on a book ceases on the 31 December following a period of 12 years beginning on the date of the order coming into effect.
-For example, a book that was prohibited in May 1993 will cease to be prohibited on 31st December 2005.
-Prohibition orders may, however, be revoked if there is an appeal against the order.
 A first prohibition order on a periodical is for 3, 6 or 12 months, depending on how often it is published.
 A second or subsequent prohibition order on a periodical is permanent.
 It is possible to appeal against the order.
-View the list of prohibited publications as of December 2010 here (pdf).

 The Censorship of Publications Appeal Board operates in a similar fashion to the Censorship of Publications Board, except that its members only need a simple majority for a decision.